Table of Contents

 c) Customer Retention Dashboard

-We already mentioned that one of the areas of focus for any SaaS business is its customers.
+We already mentioned that one of the areas of focus for any Software-as-a-Service business is its customers.
 For this reason, our next example of a SaaS dashboard is full of useful customer retention metrics to get a clear picture of how your strategies are performing.

 **click to enlarge**

 Customer retention is the backbone of any Software as a Service business.
 By keeping customers satisfied every other aspect of the company should improve, the churn rate should minimize, and the profit increase.
-For this purpose, this dashboard, which keeps its focus on a SaaS business, comes equipped with all the data needed to optimize strategies and skyrocket your business retention rates.
+For this purpose, this dashboard, which keeps its focus on a SaaS business, comes equipped with all the data needed to optimize strategies and skyrocket your retention rates.

 First, we see a quick overview of four fundamental metrics: the NPS score, the customer loyalty rate, the % of premium users, and the CVL.
 By having a quick glance at these numbers, you can easily get an idea of how the company is performing, the higher they are, the better.